Coat of arms of the Hawaiian Kingdom

 The coat of arms of the Hawaiian Kingdom was officially adopted by the Legislative Assembly in 1845, during the reign of King Kamehameha III.
-The arms were designed by King the "Portcullis", from the College of Arms in London, commissioned by Timoteo Ha‘alilio, the King's private secretary and royal advisor, Reverend William Richards.
+The arms were designed by Portcullis Pursuivant of arms from the College of Arms in London (at the time George Collen), commissioned by Timoteo Ha‘alilio, the King's private secretary and royal advisor, Reverend William Richards.

 Design and symbolism

 The coat of arms is quartered.
 The first and fourth quarters contain eight alternating white, red, and blue stripes, which represent the Hawaiian flag and the eight inhabited islands of the Kingdom.
 The second and third quarters contain a pūloʻuloʻu, a kapa-covered ball atop a stick.
 This was an insignia carried before a chief as a symbol of kapu (taboo) and protection.
 In the center of the shield is a triangular banner (puela) and crossed spears, also symbolizing protection and kapu.
 The banner was often flown above the sails of chiefly canoes as a marker of royal status.
 The coat of arms features two male figures dressed in ʻahu ʻula (feather cloaks) and mahiole (feathered helmets).
 These are the sacred royal twin brothers, Kameʻeiamoku and Kamanawa, who assisted Kamehameha I in coming to power.
 One brother holds a spear while the other bears a feathered kāhili, a symbol of royalty.
 A crown ornamented with kalo leaves, symbolizing the monarchy, rests atop the shield.
 The background of the coat of arms is meant to depict a draped ʻahu ʻula.